ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/implement-lambda.md

 }
 ```

 Then, the code uses the above functions, and checks if the received temperature exceeds the predefined threshold.
 If the temperature exceeds the threshold, a message is published to the SNS topic, triggering an email notification.
-If the temperature is within safe limits, it logs that information.
+If the temperature is within safe limits, it logs the information.
 If any error occurs during the process, it logs the error and throws it.

 ```JavaScript
 try {